Niittyv/Anti-Martingale-Simulator/README.md

 ### Configuration

-The script will create 4 files:
+The script will generate 4 files:

 -results.csv